How To Earn CGEIT CPE Credits [updated 2020]

 Webinars and Virtual Conferences—As an ISACA member, you can earn up to 36 free CPEs per year.

 Have There Been Any CGEIT CPE Policy Changes Recently?

-The last change to the ISACA certifications (e.g., CISA, CISM, CGEIT, CRISC) was made on 1 January 2014 in the area of “Passing related professional examinations (no limit).”
+The last change to the ISACA certifications (e.g., CISA, CISM, CGEIT, CRISC) was made in February 2015 in the area of “Passing related professional examinations (no limit).”
 Per this change, twice the number of CPEs are attained for each examination hour when a passing score is accomplished on a related professional examination.
 Before January 1, 2014, only 1 CPE hour was earned for each examination hour.
 Since this change, no further changes to ISACA CPE policies are recorded so far.